Canadian Cities Ranked By Population

 • Economic Opportunities: Cities with strong and diversified economies attract a larger workforce and population.

-• Immigration: Canada has a robust immigration program, and major cities tend to attract a significant proportion of new immigrants.
+• Immigration: Canada has a solid immigration program, and major cities tend to attract a significant proportion of new immigrants.

 • Cost of Living: The cost of housing and living expenses significantly impacts population growth, with more affordable cities attracting more residents.